Skip to main content

 Is PrEP safe?

-In some people, PrEP can cause side effects like nausea but side effects usually go away after a few weeks.
+In some people, PrEP can temporarily cause side effects like nausea.
+The side effects usually go away after a few weeks.
 No serious sides effects have been reported.

-If you are a Salt Lake County Health Department PrEP client and have side effects that last longer than a few weeks after starting PrEP, please contact the clinic.
+If you are a Salt Lake County Health Department PrEP client and have side effects that last longer than a few weeks after starting PrEP, please contact us.

 Where can I get PrEP?